-The Company conducted interviews with all directors and auditors and asked them to complete free-response questionnaires regarding Board of Directors' efficacy, conducting an analysis and evaluation at the Board of Directors meeting held on May 24, 2019.
+The Company conducted interviews and free-response questionnaires with all directors and all corporate auditors regarding the Board of Directors' efficacy.
+The results of these interviews and questionnaires were then analyzed and evaluated at a Board of Directors meeting held on May 21, 2021.